Kayleexx/ChatWhiz/README.md

 - Chat history: View and scroll through previous messages in the chat history.
 - Responsive design: Works well on different devices and screen sizes.

-## Demo

-You can try out the ChatPal application by visiting the [live demo](https://your-chatpal-demo-url.com).

 ## Technologies Used

 - HTML, CSS, JavaScript: Front-end development